Pollyanne Smith b. 1957

 LANGUAGE: PITJANTJATJARA

-Pollyanne Smith was born in 1957 at Tjintja (Balfours Well), near Ernabella in the APY Lands of South Australia.
-Pollyanne was one of eight children and went to the local school in Fregon, where she later became an education worker.
+Pollyanne Smith was born in 1957 at Tjintja (Balfours Well), near Pukatja (Ernabella) in the APY Lands of South Australia.
+Pollyanne was one of eight children and went to the local school in Kaltjiti, formerly known as Fregon, where she later became an education worker.
 Pollyanne also worked in the local art centre under the direction of Diana James, where she learned the art of batik, tie dying and rug making.
 From the spinning wool by hand to the art of hooking, Pollyanne is a dynamic artist who creates with great cultural authority.
 Pollyanne is also a Ngangkaṟi, one of the traditional healers of the remote desert regions of Central Australia.

 Pollyanne is a sought-after artist, and her work has been shown in a number of exhibitions since she commenced painting in 2007.